Pope Innocent VII: Early life

-Cosimo de' Migliorati was born to a noble family of Sulmona in the Abruzzi, son of Gentile Migliorati and wife Mascia Oderisi and uncle of cardinal Giovanni Migliorati.
+Cosimo de' Migliorati was born to a noble family of Sulmona in the Abruzzi, son of Gentile Migliorati and Mascia Oderisi.
+He was the uncle of cardinal Giovanni Migliorati.
 He distinguished himself by his learning in both civil and Canon Law, which he taught for a time at Perugia and Padua.
 His teacher Giovanni da Legnano sponsored him at Rome, where Pope Urban VI (1378–89) took him into the Curia, sent him for ten years as papal collector to England, made him Bishop of Bologna in 1386 at a time of strife in that city, and Archbishop of Ravenna in 1387.

 Pope Boniface IX made him cardinal-priest of Santa Croce in Gerusalemme (1389) and sent him as legate to Lombardy and Tuscany in 1390.
 When Boniface IX died, there were present in Rome delegates from the rival pope at Avignon, Benedict XIII.
 The Roman cardinals asked these delegates whether their master would abdicate if the cardinals refrained from holding an election.
 When they were bluntly told that Benedict XIII would never abdicate (indeed he never did), the cardinals proceeded to an election.
 First, however, they each undertook a solemn oath to leave nothing undone, and, if need be, lay down the tiara to end the schism.